 - Add the 250g of leaven to a large mixing bowl

-- Pour in the 730g H2O & mix with your hands until the water and leaven are completely mixed and dissolved
+- Pour in the 730g water & mix with your hands until the water and leaven are thoroughly mixed and dissolved

 - Add 800g white flour and 200g whole wheat flour and mix with your hand until all the dry flour is incorporated

-- Cover your bowl with a towel and let autolyse for 40 minutes
+- Cover your bowl with a towel and let it autolyse for 40 minutes

-- Now reach your hand under the dough and pull a side up and over onto itself.
+- Now reach your hand under the dough and pull one side up and over onto itself.
 Do this several times until you notice the consistency of the dough to turn sticky

-After transferring to the large bowl I read the final dough temperature: 75º F. Wow, it’s COLD now.
-This means either the bulk fermentation time is going to be very long, or I’m going to have to improvise and heat things up somehow.
-In hindsight I should have used much warmer water, maybe even up to 90º F.
+After transferring to the large bowl, I read the final dough temperature: 75°F (24°C).
+Wow, it's COLD out!
+This means the duration of bulk fermentation will need to be lengthened or I'm going to have to improvise and keep the dough at a warmer temperature.
+In hindsight, I should have used much warmer water, maybe even up to 90°F (30°C).

-During bulk fermentation you want to do about 6 turns spaced out 30 minutes apart.
-The turns should be quite intense to strengthen your dough over the next several hours.
-After the first turn we will add in our olives and herbs de provence.
-If things are a bit dry after adding, toss in a splash of water to moisten things up.
-If you’re following my recipe exactly you probably won’t need extra water (because of the already high 78% hydration).
+During bulk fermentation, you want to do 6 sets of stretch and folds spaced out 30 minutes apart.
+The stretch and folds should be quite intense to strengthen your dough over the next several hours.
+After the first set, add in the olives and herbs de Provence.
+If the mixture is overly dry after the addition, add a splash of water to help incorporate the ingredients.
+If you're following my recipe exactly, you might not need any extra water (because of the already high 78% hydration).

-Mix your olives, herbs, and lemon zest in a medium bowl before incorporating into your dough.
-Set this mixture to the side and we’ll toss these into the dough after the first turn; get started:
+Mix the olives, herbs, and lemon zest in a medium bowl before incorporating into your dough.
+Set this mixture aside and we'll add these to the dough after the first turn; get started:

-After turn 1 add in your 3c olives, 2tsp herbs de provence, and lemon zest.
-Mix thoroughly with your hand and cut the olives into the dough with your thumb.
+After the first turn, add in your 3 cups olives, 2 teaspoons herbs de Provence, and lemon zest.
+Mix thoroughly with your hand and cut the olives into the dough with your thumb and index finger.